 I recently interviewed Dustin Pearce, Accounts Manager at MakeShark Website Design & Marketing Agency in Columbus, Ohio to discuss email marketing.
 Dustin had this to say, “Email marketing is just one piece of a holistic marketing approach.”

 Dustin uses email marketing in conjunction with: social media marketing, telemarketing and sending postcards.
 Email is one powerful tool of many you can use to market your business to consumers, but it should be part of a diverse marketing approach.
 Email marketing is an ongoing process.
 There is always room for continual improvement.
 Let us help you strengthen your approach to email marketing and build a more comprehensive strategy for your connection to the market.
+Contact us for a free consultation.

 Federal Trade Commission.
 (2019, March 26).
 CAN-SPAM Act: A Compliance Guide for Business.